Government lawyers provide legal advice to the government and represent it in court proceedings

 Whether the government is creating new laws, buying goods and services, employing people or defending its decisions in court, it needs significant levels of legal advice on a whole range of complex issues.
 To carry out this work, the government needs its own lawyers who understand its’ business.
-And the Government Legal Service (GLS) is the professional network for those lawyers providing legal services to a wide client base including a range of central government departments and other government bodies.

-Our lawyers work as part of a wider team of policy makers and other professionals and have a unique role in helping the government deliver its’ manifesto and run public services.
+Government lawyers work as part of a wider team of policy makers and other professionals and have a unique role in helping the government deliver its’ manifesto and run public services.

 - Department for Culture Media and Sport